Dairy Science and Technology Conference

 Following on from previous talks within the session, this presentation will highlight the changes in metabolites within the body which are the result of consumption of dairy products.
 Further information on this talk will be available once the speaker is confirmed.

-Session 4: Leaders Forum
+Session 4: Dairy Science and Technology Leaders’ Forum

 Jeremy Hill (Fonterra) will facilitate this roundtable discussion in which three R&D managers from around the world (Europe, America and Asia) will discuss the commercial applications of the science and their vision for the future of new dairy products and ingredients.
-Participants of this session will be Dr Alexander Tolkach (Saputo), Ms Margrethe Jonkman (FrieslandCampina) and Mr Michio Ikeda (Morinaga).
+Participants of this session will be Dr Alexander Tolkach (Saputo), Dr Margrethe Jonkman (FrieslandCampina) and Mr Michio Ikeda (Morinaga).